A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Analysis and Proofs

-\textbf{Low Bound}: If the each level Nash Equilibrium calculation in GUT is the Pure Strategy Nash Equilibrium, individual agent can obtain an unique tactic entering into the next level, which means this tactic's possibility is one hundred percent Eq. \eqref{pure_s}.
+\paragraph{Low Bound} If each level Nash Equilibrium calculation in the GUT is the Pure Strategy Nash Equilibrium, the individual agent can obtain a unique tactic entering into the next level, which means the tactic's probability is equal to one (Eq. \eqref{pure_s}).
 We also can get corresponding dominant strategy series (s$_1$, s$_2$, ... , s$_n$) in GUT.

+\end{proof} \begin{proCoro}[GUT MAP] Supposing the joint probability of solving a GUT is P(x) = P(x$_1$, x$_2$, ... , x$_w$).
+Assume we have a set of (exact or approximate) max-marginals $\{$MaxMarg$_P(X_i)\}_{X_i \in \chi}$ in all of the computation units $\chi$.
+Then, for each variable X$_i$(selected computation unit), there is a unique x$_i^*$ that maximize: